Mawxy/big-dog-dynasty/METHODOLOGY.md

-**Where it breaks down.** Sleeper only serves *current* projections, so pricing a past week needs the projections as they stood then. `--snapshot` archives them weekly into `proj_history.json`; seasons before that existed fall back to a positional prior, and week 1 of those seasons is left unpriced entirely rather than printing a meaningless 50%.
+**Where it breaks down.** Sleeper only serves *current* projections, so pricing a past week needs the projections as they stood then. `--snapshot` archives them weekly into `<season>/proj_history.json`; seasons before that existed fall back to a positional prior, and week 1 of those seasons is left unpriced entirely rather than printing a meaningless 50%.

+**Sleeper projections themselves** come from `scripts/fetch_projections.py`, which sums the *weekly* projection lines (weeks 1–18) rather than the season endpoint — the season product is a coarser rotowire feed with an availability discount baked in, and it drifts from what the Sleeper app displays (settled 2026-08-31). `pts13 = mean projected week × 13`, full participation; injury discounting lives in the projection's `expected` stream, not here.

+## Projected records

+**Owner:** `scripts/week_odds.py` for the per-game lines; the standings and league-home views sum them.

+A roster season's projected record is the sum of its pregame win probabilities over the published schedule — expected wins in tenths, filled in with results as weeks land.
+Byes are ignored.
+Projected figures are dimmed on the standings board so a 9.4–4.6 never reads as a played record.

 ---